 String arrangement and vocals for Philip Glass’s “Mishima” string quartet featured in FOX’s Bob’s Burgers S13.E10 “The Plight Before Christmas”

-2021 Fellow for the Rhode Island Foundation’s Robert & Margaret MacColl Johnson Fellowship
+2021 Fellow, Rhode Island Foundation’s Robert & Margaret MacColl Johnson Fellowship

 Tied together by her unmistakable voice, Courtney’s discography includes seven studio albums released with Bent Knee, and a prolific collection of albums, EPs, compositions, and multimedia pieces.
-Beyond her own work, Courtney’s voice has been featured in Mortal Kombat 11 (listen for the Fatality cue!), Bob’s Burgers, as well as studio releases by HAKEN, Car Bomb, Childish Japes, and others..
+Beyond her own work, Courtney’s voice has been featured in Mortal Kombat 11, Bob’s Burgers, as well as studio releases by HAKEN, Car Bomb, Childish Japes, and others..

 After training as a classical pianist in her youth, Courtney received her B.M. from Berklee College of Music with a dual degree in Classical Composition and Contemporary Writing & Production.
-A Rhode Islander since 2015, Courtney also works as a pianist/keyboardist and music director for Trinity Rep, Brown University, Theater by the Sea, Wilbury Group, University of Rhode Island, Providence College, and more.
-Splitting her time between touring, composing, teaching, and more, her interests beyond music include plants, gardening, mystery novels, home improvement, photography, drawing, meditation, yoga, cooking, fermentation… a list that is always growing!
+A Rhode Islander since 2015, Courtney also works as a pianist/keyboardist and music director for Trinity Rep, Theater by the Sea, URI, Brown University, and others.

 “A gorgeous blend of overwhelming vocal talent, modern keyboard techniques, and contemporary sophistication.”